SJSUSpring21/SavvyK8s/Readme.md

 **Recommendation System Chatbot for Master’s Application process**

 Every master’s student goes through the tiring  phase of shortlisting universities for his applications .
 We depend on factors like previous admits/rejects profiles , rankings of the universities ,  accept/reject ratio of the department and university we are applying .
 Doing this manually for every university is time consuming and can be somewhat tricky.
 So , our idea is to build a recommendation platform that uses Machine learning and recommends universities, predicts accept/reject chances of a student based on his/her profile .
-We will build an IBM Watson chatbot that interacts and resolves the queries for the applicants making their application process a lot smoother.
+We will build a chatbot that interacts and resolves the queries for the applicants making their application process a lot smoother.

 # Idea-2:
 **K8s Monitoring and Handling tool**